 This progression of love, I believe, is of fundamental importance to The Greatest Love.
-For it is in progressing to these higher forms of love that we become closer to Them.
+For it is in progressing to these higher forms of love that we begin to more closely mirror Their character.

 Will love continue to progress in the Universe?
 Yes I believe so.
 My faith in The Greatest Love informs my belief in this.